Christopher Emery: Early life and education

 Emery was born in Sykesville, Maryland.
 His father, Roy Frederick Emery Jr., served in the United Kingdom as a U.S. Army Air Force captain.
-He was later a dairy farmer and attorney in Ellicott City, Maryland, as well a thoroughbred horse breeder later in life.
+He was a dairy farmer and attorney in Ellicott City, Maryland, as well a thoroughbred horse breeder later in life.
 His Parisian mother, Jacqueline Nicole Marchal, served in French Indochina as a nurse in the French Army.
 She was later a French language teacher at Glenelg Country School, as well as a freelance French and German translator.
 Emery's parents were married in 1949 and moved from Cooksville, Maryland, to the historic 18th-century residence, Howard Lodge in 1959.
 Emery has two sisters, Ariane and Lynn.
 His parents divorced in 1971.
 His father remarried to actress Jennifer Bassey until his death in 1991.
-His mother later married former commercial pilot turned statistician Riaz Hussein Rana through which, Emery gained two stepsisters, including Natasha Gajewski.
+His mother later married former commercial pilot turned statistician Riaz Hussein Rana, through which Emery gained two stepsisters, including Natasha Gajewski.

 Emery completed an associate degree from Howard Community College.
 In 1996, Emery graduated with a B.S. in information systems with a minor in management from the University of Maryland University College where he also completed graduate work in technology management.